-After going to the trouble to design optimal ductwork, we want to be absolutely sure you achieve the proper airflow throughout your system.
+After going through the trouble to design optimal ductwork, we want to be sure you achieve the proper airflow throughout your system.
 For this reason, we usually install hard pipe trunk lines with flexible connectors instead of all-flex systems.
-We also prefer metal plenums to ductboard.
+We also prefer metal plenums to duct boards.
 If your system is really small, all-flex might be fine for achieving proper airflow.
 With hard pipe, great airflow is almost a sure thing.

 It is more difficult and more expensive for us to do things this way, but the benefits are undeniable.

 Unless it’s installed perfectly, flex duct sags.
 Those saggy spots inhibit airflow.
-Flex ducts are also more subject to damage and might not last as long as hard pipe.
+Flex ducts are also more subject to damage and might not last as long as hard pipes.

 4. Test for leakage and balance

 As soon as everything is installed, we test the system to make sure everything works correctly.
 And we’re not just talking about switching on the heat, standing under a vent, feeling air, and calling it good.